cam-inc/camflake/README.md

 #### Machine ID
 Machine ID is an identifier of Camflake instance.
-The latter 16 bits of the host address will be used to create machine ID as default.
+The latter 16 bits of the host address will be used to create machine ID by default.

 You can develop your own machine ID generator to avoid generating duplicated ID in cases like below.